SandyRodger/LS170-171/L2_the_transport_layer.md

   - in-order delivery.
   - re-transmission of lost data.
 - TCP is the protocol of choice for many networked applications because it provides great services.
-- The disadvantage is that these services are the performance challenges that come with this complexity.
+- The disadvantages of these services are the performance challenges that come with this complexity.
 (Just because the complexity is hidden from the dev working at the application layer doesn't mean its not there- it's real and does affect performance).
 - TCP also provides:
   - Multiplexing
   - Data-encapsulation